t3snake/knowledge-base/Handmade Hero/Platform API Design.md

 - Make the code very messy since each place would require this preprocessor.
 And editor  support would be required to fold the preprocessor.
 - This would require equivalent control flow for each platform.
 Each platform might have very different flows for startups and services etc. Eg: message loop in windows vs something else in linux.

-# Virtualizing the OS for the game
+# Separate Platform Files as entry point
 Abstracting different parts of platforms into a common interface (header file) and the game will just call common interface.
 ```cpp
 // in header file
 void *PlatformLoadFile(char* file_name);